-Using a play mat and/or play gym is a great way to help babies reach their developmental milestones.
-In particular, it encourages them firstly to be on their tummies and then to get up off their tummies, roll, crawl and grab for things.
+A play mat and play gym is a great way to help babies reach their developmental milestones.
+In particular, it encourages them first to be on their tummies and then to get up off them, roll, crawl, and grab things.

-If you have the budget and you think your little one would enjoy it, then you can get mats and gyms with all kinds of functions including lights and music.
-If, however, money is tight or you are concerned that too many options will lead to issues with overstimulation then you can go for a more basic option.
+If you have the budget and think your little one would enjoy it, you can get mats and gyms with various functions, including lights and music.
+If, however, money is tight or you are concerned that too many options will lead to issues with overstimulation, then you can go for a more basic option.

-At the end of the day, what really matters is that you keep your child safe and that means looking for mats with plenty of padding and washable covers (to keep them clean) and gyms which have robust construction.
-After that, even a basic option with just patterns, textures and colours will do just fine and if you can add a baby-proof mirror too, that’s even better.
+What matters is that you keep your child safe, which means looking for mats with plenty of padding and washable covers (to keep them clean) and gyms with robust construction.
+After that, even a primary option with just patterns, textures, and colors will do just fine, and if you can add a baby-proof mirror, too, that’s even better.

 Foam mats are suitable for babies as they provide a soft and safe play area, protecting against bumps and falls.
 Choose non-toxic mats without small parts and supervise your baby during playtime.